Hazelnut vs. Almond — Health Impact and Nutrition Comparison

 Research suggests that eating nuts may be suitable for your heart.
-For example, almonds are rich in potassium, which is required to keep your heart beating by keeping electricity flowing throughout your body.
-On the other hand, hazelnuts are rich in antioxidants, such as oleic acid, phytosterols, vitamin E, and squalene, which can keep electricity flowing throughout the human body and lower cholesterol levels in blood .
+For example, almonds are richer in potassium, which is required to keep the heart rate normal.
+On the other hand, hazelnuts are richer in antioxidants, such as oleic acid, phytosterols, vitamin E, and squalene, which lowers cholesterol levels in the blood .

 Improving Hair and Skin Health

-Almond oil is an anti-inflammatory and may help ease swelling of the skin.
-Also, it is high in zinc and calcium, which helps promote collagen formation to make hair healthy and keep hair in its proper state.
+Almond oil has anti-inflammatory properties and may help ease swelling of the skin.
+Also, it is high in zinc and calcium, which help promote collagen formation to make hair healthy and keep hair in its proper state.